JTarball/generator-dockerized-django-polymer/app/templates/docker/README.md

 * **app/**
   - docker for app including development files for django and polymer
   - derived from 'jtarball/docker-base' (automated build from docker hub)
-  - your Project Directory is in here
+  - your project directory is in here
 * **base/**
   - clone of 'docker-base' repo
   - docker files for base image